jopemachine/csv-to-keyvalue-file/README.md

 ### Example

-You can obtain the data below by executing the command below to the data below.
+You can obtain the `json` data below by executing the command below to the `csv` data below.

 `csv-to-keyvalue json --src=example.csv --dst=dict.json --keyColumn=en --valueColumn=ko`